SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl embedded C code

 Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90) directly within Dpdl scripts.
-The C code is interpreted at runtime and includes only a minimal subset of the C library, POSIX compliant.
+The C code is interpreted at runtime and includes only a minimal subset of the C library, POSIX compliant (also on Windows OS)

 The C interpreter included  by default (in 'DpdlEngine' and DpdlEngine lite') is very compact (only ca. 400 Kb on Raspberry Pi) and has no extra dependencies.
 Custom libraries can be implemented and added if needed via api functions.